 - When hovering the assets in Testlab’s UI, the hovers now show also the files attached to the assets.

-- API: The responses of REST API have been enhanced in a way that attached files are also included in responses.
+- API: The responses of REST API have been enhanced in a way that the attached files are also included in responses.
 The related objects of assets also provide HAL-compatible links now for easier navigation in the response graph.

 Thanking you for all your feedback,